What Is NVIDIA Reflex And Should You Use It?

 How Does Reflex Reduce System Latency?

-Here is NVIDIA’s explanation in a video.
+Here is NVIDIA’s lucid explanation in a clip.

 Essentially, the incorporation of the SDK assists the game’s engine in organizing renderings intelligently and swiftly, which efficiently lessens the GPU render queue and eliminates burdens from the CPU, maintaining synchronization between the CPU and GPU.